pggPL/TransformerEngine/docs/features/low_precision_training/fp8_delayed_scaling/fp8_delayed_scaling.rst

 --------------------

-Since FP8 Delayed Scaling uses the same data formats as FP8 Current Scaling, similarly as in the delayed scaling case, the transpose gather is not supported.
-Altough, the amax reduction works slightly differently in different frameworks.
+Since FP8 Delayed Scaling uses the same data formats as FP8 Current Scaling, similarly as in the current scaling case, the transpose gather is not supported.
+Although, the amax reduction works slightly differently in different frameworks.

 **Configuration examples:**